jeffschwane/ProjectPlant/README.md

 3. R-squared

 ## Requirements
-Python external libraries are documented in the requirements.txt file.
-I also used Python 3.8.3 and MySQL Workbench 8.0.
+- Python external libraries are documented in the requirements.txt file
+- I used Python 3.8.3 and MySQL Workbench 8.0
+- Set up API access to the [National Solar Radiation Database](https://nsrdb.nrel.gov/data-sets/api-instructions.html)
+- API keys and SQL password are stored in a .env file as environment variables